casnode/casnode-website/docs/installation.md

 slug: /installation
 ---

-These paragraphs will help you deploy Casnode on your server.If you want to install Casnode by BT panel,look [here.](./BTpanel.md)
+These paragraphs will help you deploy Casnode on your server.If you want to install Casnode by BT panel or docker,look [BTpanel.](./BTpanel.md) [docker](./Docker.md)

 Please clone Casnode first, and follow these steps.